EvanK/hardened-ubuntu-docker-host/README.md

 ssh -i ./files/ssh/192.168.33.10 deploy@192.168.33.10
 ```

+I'd recommend keeping the created files specific to your server, for later invocations of the script.

+* keypairs in `files/ssh/`
+* inventories in `inventory/`
+* host variables in `host_vars/`

 ### Opening new ports

 If you need another port exposed, simply run the script again and specify the hostname (or ip address):